sylvainjule/kirby-bouncer/README.md

 ## 3. Disclaimer

-- I needed this functionnality for a website and turned it into a plugin.
+I needed this functionnality for a website and turned it into a plugin.
 I hope it can prove helpful, but do not intend to extend it or support more refined restriction scenarios with this plugin.
-- The plugin uses Vue router's `beforeResolve` guard, currently not used by the panel (Kirby 3.3.5).
-This may change in the future, please look for any change in that direction before updating your websites, and please let me know if you spot an interfering update.

 <br/>